lassik/go-httplog/README.md

 The hard parts of this library were extracted from the [Gorilla Handlers](https://github.com/gorilla/handlers) package.
-Credit for them goes to Michael Lee Squires.
+Credit for them goes to Mahmud Ridwan.
 I just added the composable framework around them.
 The Gorilla libraries are great, but at the time of writing they impose some restrictions that make it hard to do fancy stuff like log into multiple places and use custom formats.
 This logging library is also framework-agnostic and doesn't depend on Gorilla or anything else outside the Go standard libraries.